California judge rules Google’s confidentiality agreements break labor law

 If Google doesn’t appeal, or loses the appeal, it could have a real impact on how much power companies hold over employees, he said.

-“It would mean most of these big tech companies would have to rewrite their agreements,” Hanafi said.
+“It would mean most of these Big Tech companies would have to rewrite their agreements,” Hanafi said.
 “They all have this broad language that employees can’t say anything about anything about their old companies.”

 Employees still talk about their work at prior companies, but NDAs cast a huge shadow, Hanafi said.
 In his prior cases representing employees at tech firms, NDAs have made it difficult to find other employees who dealt with a bad boss or serial harasser, even if the executive’s inappropriate behavior is widely known, Hanafi said.
 “They’re scared they’re going to get sued.”

-Google was initially successful in convincing the presiding judge to throw out most of John Doe’s claims, on the grounds that the complaint was superseded by federal law.
+Google was initially successful in convincing the presiding judge to throw out most of John Doe’s claims on the grounds that the complaint was superseded by federal law.
 But the appellate court reversed the lower court’s ruling, allowing the case to proceed.
-In its opinion, the California Courts of Appeal affirmed the importance of California’s labor laws that go further than federal laws in protecting employees’ rights to free speech.
+In its opinion, the California Courts of Appeal affirmed the importance of the state’s labor laws that go further than federal laws in protecting employees’ rights to free speech.
 Those laws give workers in California the right to “speak as they choose about their work lives,” the court wrote.
 “In sum, these statutes establish as a minimum employment standard an employee anti-gag rule.”

 Ozoma, who has also advocated on behalf of other tech whistleblowers, said tech company NDAs go far beyond preventing workers from talking to the press.
-“You can’t speak to other employees that faced the same issues, you can’t speak to your family, you can’t answer basic questions in the interview for your next job,” she said.
+“You can’t speak to other employees that faced the same issues.
+You can’t speak to your family.
+You can’t answer basic questions in the interview for your next job,” she said.
 That impacts both employees’ mental health and their job prospects, Ozoma said.

 Employees are subject to these agreements whether they have worked at a company for six months or six years, Ozoma said.
 “For the rest of your life, they have this power to silence you.”